 VICO MAGISTRETTI FOR ARTEMIDE C.1970-1979

 The Gaudi armchair owes its existence to its predecessor, the Selene chair.
 Both, designed by Vico Magistretti, are single piece construction chairs that come from a pressure mold of polyester resin reinforced with fiberglass to withstand heat and scratching.
-The form is indicative of Magistretti’s emphasis on material - new technologies and production methods allowed him to experiment with more expressive and sculptural geometries.
+The form is indicative of Magistretti’s emphasis on material.
+New technologies and production methods allowed him to experiment with more expressive and sculptural geometries.
 In comparison to the Selene chair, the Gaudi introduces arm rests that create a dramatic 90 degree slope to the ground.
 These conteract the rear legs which sit comfortably stretched and angled compared to the Selene’s straight legs.
-In comparison to the Vicario chair, the Gaudi sits higher from the ground with a more relaxed and less angled stance.
-All three utilize Magistretti’s S curve design in the structural profile of the legs, also seen in the Artemide Stadio table series.
-Available as a pair or individually, some wear consistent with age.
+Available as a pair or individually, wear consistent with age.
 All original feet intact.

 color: chocolate brown